spatie/laravel-mailcoach-docs-old/docs/package/api/authentication.md

 title: API Authentication
 ---

-For authentication, the Mailcoach API requires a logged in user through the `auth:api` guard.
+For authentication the Mailcoach API requires a logged in user through the `auth:api` guard.
 This can be configured by changing the `mailcoach.middleware.api` configuration.

 Other than this, Mailcoach does nothing special regarding authentication and leaves all authentication up to your implementation needs.